 All this time, I was wrong about Stew Leonard’s.
-For years, I thought it was a high priced, and out of our family’s budget.
+I was under the impression Stew Leonard’s was priced out of our family’s budget.
 I was so wrong!
-It’s priced like most grocery stores my husband shops at, yet the quality of the meats, cheeses, seafood, and pretty much everything they sell, is high quality.
+It’s prices are comparable to big chain grocery stores high quality meats, cheeses, seafood, and pretty much everything else they sell.

 All this time, I was wrong about Stew Leonard’s

 Stew Leonard’s stores are fairly new to Long Island, and the New York area.
 The brand started in Connecticut, and I remember the commercials on the radio.
-The distinctive voice of Stew Leonard’s would come on in the car when I was younger, and well into my twenties, and thirties.
-I always thought it was Stew Sr., however, I recently found out, the voice I’d been hearing all these years had been Stew Jr.’s voice!
+Stew Leonard’s distinctive voice from my youth, the one I thought was Stew Sr. isn’t Stew Sr. I recently found out, the voice is Stew Jr.’s voice!

-Once Stew Leonard’s came to New York, it still wasn’t close enough to consider going to on a regular basis….and then it came to Suffolk County, Long Island.
+Stew Leonard’s first New York location wasn’t close enough to shop at on a regular basis.
+However, now it’s in Suffolk County, Long Island.
 Just down the street from where Mr. Sunflower works.
 Yet, we still didn’t go into the store.
 Why?
-Well, honestly, I thought it was another overpriced specialty place.
+I figured Stew’s was another overpriced specialty place.
 I figured it wouldn’t fit into our budget, so we stayed far away from the store.

-Turns out, all this time, I was wrong about Stew Leonard’s.
+Turns out, I was wrong about Stew Leonard’s.
 I figure, if I thought the prices were too high, others must think the same thing, right?
 Long Island, I’m here to let you all know, shopping at Stew Leonard’s won’t hurt your budget.
 They, too, have great sales!
 You can use coupons at Stew’s.
 Plus, the quality of the products they sell, are superior to most local grocery chains.
 Don’t believe me?
-Head to the store in Farmingdale to sample the different produce, breads, cheeses, and a variety of other items, the store employees allow you to open and eat in the store.
+Head to the store in Farmingdale to sample the:

 Prices are on par with other grocery stores